History of the CCA

 The Second World War brought another suspension of chess activity and in 1948 the first junior event became established – the Tees-side Boys Championship which was run by the Captain, J.R.
 Paterson, with ‘a suitable book prize be awarded to the winner’.
 A year later a School’s League was formed by Mr T.H.Wise who later became President of the Association.

 Even though the TSCA did not have County status and could not join the NCCU, attempts were made during the 50s and 60s to obtain county status from the BCF.
-However the TSCA or TCA, as it was becoming known as, still had influence within the NCCU from time to time.
-Mr R. Simpson, the TCA President from 1961-62 and 1965 became the NCCU President in 1963 and today its current President, Mr G.Walsh is also the President of the Cleveland Chess Association.
+However the TSCA or TCA, as it was becoming known, still had influence within the NCCU from time to time.
+Mr R. Simpson, the TCA President from 1961-62 and 1965 became the NCCU President in 1963.

 The 1970s saw the TCA finally attain its county status with the creation of Cleveland County in 1974.
 Because of this change in status, Mr Rushton, the then President of the NCCU invited Cleveland County CA to apply for membership and to play as a separate County team for the 1973-74 season.
 This probably makes the Cleveland Chess Association the youngest member of the Union.

 The 70s were a golden age for Cleveland chess with many Congresses and special events being held for the first time.
 Congresses were held at Middlesbrough, Redcar, Teesside and the special events included an International GM tournament (1972), the World Junior Championship (1973), the Alexander Memorial tournament (1975), two international tournaments for the blind as well as a visit by the GM Bent Larsen for a simultaneous display and a lecture in 1973.